return to Natural Dog Health Remedies

 If your dog shows signs of dog cancer, take her to a veterinarian without delay.

-The vet will ask for your dog's medical history and general conditions - it is important that you give as much information as possible so that the vet can better assess your dog.
+The vet will ask for your dog's medical history and general conditions.
+It is important that you give as much information as possible so that the vet can better assess your dog.

 Besides telling your vet the abnormal signs that you are noticing, be prepared to tell the vet the following: